rwpalmer/tzLib/doc/tzLib_Reference.md

 *	Submits an HTTP query to obtain the latest information for the current time zone.
 *	Updates the tzBlock when the HTTP server provides new data.
 *	Updates the local device's time zone settings.
-*	Must be called in the firmware's Setup() section.
+*	Must be called in the firmware's setup() section.
+(In a test scenario, this method may also be called from loop() ... for instance to reset time after a DST transition test.)
 *	Is also called by tzLib.maintainLocalTime() to periodically refresh the tzBlock.

 Declared:	int setLocalTime(void);